Travis Resch – President

-Travis is a Quality Process Specialist at Fytertech Nonwovens for Spill Control Product solutions.
-He was born two months premature and the end result was 40-60% hearing loss.
+Travis is a Quality Manager for a local manufacturing facility.
+He was born two months premature, and the end result was 40-60% hearing loss.
 From the ages 16 to 30 Travis went without hearing aids.
 Finally, his girlfriend (wife now) convinced him to get new hearing aids, and he has never looked back.
 He has a great job, an amazing wife and two wonderful daughters.
 He believes that no child with a hearing disorder should go without hearing aids.
 His goal is to do whatever is necessary to raise awareness and monies to help support the cause for Hear in the Fox Cities.

 Mr. Andy Hetzel Jr. is the owner and CEO of Fytertech Nonwovens, a manufacturer and marketer of janitorial paper and spill control products, headquartered in Green Bay, WI.
 Mr. Hetzel serves on the Hear in the Fox Cities board as Treasurer and member of the fundraising committee.
 As someone with a longstanding severe hearing loss who has worn hearing aids since childhood, helping children and young adults obtain hearing aids is a mission that is personal to him.